lwjglgamedev/lwjglbook-bookcontents-leg/chapter19/chapter19.md

 }
 ```

 The variable ```localJointMatrix``` stores the transformation matrix for a the joint that occupies the position “i” for the current frame.
 The ```invJointMatrix``` holds the inverse transformation matrix for the joint that occupies the position “i” for the binding pose.
 We store the result of multiplying the ```localJointMatrix``` by the  invJointMatrix.
-This result will be used later to cmpute the final positions.
+This result will be used later to compute the final positions.
 We store also the original joint transformation matrix, the variable ```localJointMatrix```, so we can use it to calculate this joint childs transformation matrices.

 Let's get back to the MD5Loader class.
 The ```generateMesh``` method also has changed, we calculate the positions of the binding pose as it has been explained before, but for each vertex we store two arrays:
 * An array that holds the weight bias associated to this vertex.